Vocal pedagogy: Extending the vocal range

-An important goal of vocal development is to learn to sing to the natural limits of one's vocal range without any obvious or distracting changes of quality or technique.
+An important goal of vocal development is to learn to sing to the natural limits of one's vocal range without any undesired changes of quality or technique.
 Voice instructors teach that a singer can only achieve this goal when all of the physical processes involved in singing (such as laryngeal action, breath support, resonance adjustment, and articulatory movement) are effectively working together.
 Most voice teachers believe that the first step in coordinating these processes is by establishing good vocal habits in the most comfortable tessitura of the voice first before slowly expanding the range beyond that.

 There are three factors which significantly affect the ability to sing higher or lower: